Wildehurst Wines is tucked away between rolling wheat fields in the small town of Koringberg, Swartland, South Africa.

 Joanne Hurst, the owner, planted a garden vineyard consisting of 90% Shiraz and 10% Viognier vines in 2006.
 In 2009 she produced her first wine, The Wildehurst Red, by co-fermenting the Shiraz and Viognier and aging the wine in French oak barrels for 18 months.

-To date the Wildehurst Red remains the flagship of this boutique cellar and Joanne’s vineyard never seems to disappoint when it comes to quality.
-The Wildehurst Red 2009, 2010 & 2012 along with the Wildehurst Chenin Blanc (made from 30 year old bush vines) 2011, 2012 & 2013 were awarded four stars by Platter’s South African Wine Guide.
+To date the Wildehurst Red remains the flagship of our boutique cellar and Joanne’s vineyard never seems to disappoint when it comes to quality.
+Since their maiden vintage the Wildehurst Red and the Wildehurst Chenin Blanc (made from 30 year old bush vines) has annually received a rating of at least four stars by Platter’s South African Wine Guide among numerous other awards.
+In 2017 we were honoured to receive a rating for 4 and a half stars for five of our wines in Platter’s South African Wine Guide.

-At the end of 2013 the business grew to the point where it was necessary to appoint a full time winemaker and with a degree in Oenology and Viticulture, Sheree Nothnagel, joined the winemaking team.
+At the end of 2013 the business grew to the point where it was necessary to appoint a full time winemaker and with a degree in Oenology and Viticulture, Sheree Nothnagel, joined Wildehurst as winemaker.

 In 2014 we planted 500 Mourvedre and 900 Grenache Noir vines next to the cellar that came into production in 2017.

-Wildehurst Wines produces between 10 000 to 12 000 bottles of wine annually.
+Currently Wildehurst Wines produce 16 000 bottles of wine annually.

 This beautiful crest was designed by Joanne Hurst, using components of the things that she loves the most: